ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 I want to make a database call to get some data.
 I perceive it will take a while, so I want to display *Loading* while it's happening.
 I'm *keeping it simple*: steering clear of the *async* dark art.

 What I code is this.
 It's all synchronous, with a blocking `Thread.Sleep` to emulate a slow data store call.

+*My expectation is that when I set `_state = "Loading"`, the component will [somehow] register that state change and re-render on the spot.*

 ```csharp
 @page "/"